Divination

 A man in [[Rhumsiki }}

 Divination can be seen as an attempt to organize what appears to be random so that it provides insight into a problem or issue at hand.
-Some instruments or practices of divination include Tarot-card reading, rune casting, tea-leaf reading, automatic writing, water scrying, and psychedelics like psilocybin mushrooms and DMT.
+Some practices of divination include astrology, Tarot card reading, rune casting, tea-leaf reading, Ouija boards, automatic writing, water scrying, and countless more.
 If a distinction is made between divination and fortune-telling, divination has a more formal or ritualistic element and often contains a more social character, usually in a religious context, as seen in traditional African medicine.
 Fortune-telling, on the other hand, is a more everyday practice for personal purposes.
 Particular divination methods vary by culture and religion.

 In its functional relation to magic in general, divination can have a preliminary and investigative role: